 My tips for a background texture

 It’s easy to try too hard to create the texture but let the Structure Paste do the work.
 As it’s a heavy paste you can use just a little.
 Scrape it over the surface without fussing too much and if you’ve got a tatty palette knife or plastic card that’s rough with old paint, even better!
-I like to add about a teaspoon to my knife at a time and leave some places without the paste on it.
+I like to add about 1-2 teaspoons to my knife at a time and you can even leave some places without the paste on it.
 I’m not coating it too thick or it takes a long time to dry.
 You can speed up the drying with a hairdryer if you like.
 There’s plenty of time to move the paste around but if it starts to harden, spray it with water.

 Creating my layering pieces